cygnusxi/CurecoinSource/SeedNode.md

 rpcallowip=127.0.0.1
 ```

 > 🔐 **Security Note:** Strictly limit `rpcallowip` to `127.0.0.1` (localhost) and the specific IP of the stats server. **Never** set this to `0.0.0.0/0` or allow wildcard access.
-Contact the dev team for the current parser IP address.
+Contact the dev team for the current parser IP address.The only time you should add an IP address to the a curecoin seednode is if you want the CureCoin team to add your seed node to a stats page or if you wish to make your own stats page/ stats app from another server.

 ### 🐳 Docker Deployment

 For users comfortable with containerization, a community-created Docker build is available on the [CureCoin GitHub](https://github.com/cygnusxi/CurecoinSource).
 Docker provides excellent isolation similar to a VM.

-**Benefits:**
-- Easy deployment and updates
-- Built-in isolation from host system
-- Simplified port management
-- Consistent environment across platforms

 ---